yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-aws.md

 ```

 ## High Availability
-Everything is the same as PoC, except of course we are running two Gateway nodes instead of 1.
+Everything is the same as PoC, except of course we are running two Gateway nodes instead of one.

 #### Accessing Gateways
 The CloudFormation stack sets up an Elastic Load Balancer for the Gateway cluster.
 We simply need to navigate to the Load Balancing section and find the  `TYKElasticLoadBalancerALB`.
 The Cloud Formation template sets up a public DNS entry, something like `TYKElasticLoadBalancerALB-2050138050.us-east-1.elb.amazonaws.com`